 Recipe Exchanges and Substitutions

-You can make this Thai Basil Dipping Sauce diabetic friendly by exchanging out brown sugar with a sugar alternative.
-If you need to watch your sodium intake, hold the fish sauce in the marinade.
+You can make the dipping sauce diabetic friendly by exchanging out brown sugar with a sugar alternative.
+If you need to watch your sodium intake, hold the fish sauce in the turmeric pork basil marinade.
 Instead, use a little Mrs. Dash or dried chili flakes in the grilling process.